-In this paper, we present \method, an automated failure diagnosis approach that integrates trace, log, and metric data.
-To form a unified representation of the three modalities with different formats and nature, \method combines lightweight preprocessing and representation learning, which maps data from different modalities into the same vector space.
+To tackle the above challenges, we present \method, an automated failure diagnosis approach that integrates trace, log, and metric data.
+To form a unified representation of the three modalities with different formats and natures, \method combines lightweight preprocessing and representation learning, which maps data from different modalities into the same vector space.
 Since the labeled failures are usually inadequate to train the representation model effectively, we propose a data augmentation mechanism, which helps \method to learn the correlation between the three modalities and failures effectively.
-To further enhance the accuracy of our diagnosis, \method uses historical failure patterns to train a Graph Neural Network (GNN), capturing both spatial features and possible failure propagation paths.
-This allows \method to conduct root cause instance localization and failure type determination.
+To further enhance the accuracy of our diagnosis, \method uses historical failure patterns to train a Graph Neural Network (GNN), capturing both spatial features and possible failure propagation paths, which allows \method to conduct root cause instance localization and failure type determination.